xqq/mpegts.js/docs/api.md

 | OTHER_ERROR   | Any other unspecified error              |

-### flvjs.ErrorDetails
+### mpegts.ErrorDetails

 Provide more verbose explanation for Network and Media errors.
-They require the prefix `flvjs.ErrorDetails`.
+They require the prefix `mpegts.ErrorDetails`.

 | Error                           | Description                              |
 | ------------------------------- | ---------------------------------------- |